SamikLalwani/Weather-Forecasting-using-Python/README.md

 # Weather-Forecasting-using-Python
 Data science has a wide range of applications, from which studying of weather is a sub-topic.
-With the help of various refernces I have attempted to create a small project depicting the principles of data science (PDS).
+With the help of various references I have attempted to create a small project depicting the principles of data science (PDS).

 In Data Science, weather forecasting is an application of Time Series Forecasting where we use time-series data and algorithms to make forecasts for a given time.
 If you want to learn how to forecast the weather using your Data Science skills, this article is for you.
 In this article, I will take you through the task of weather forecasting using Python step by step.